NVIDIA/MinkowskiEngine/docs/demo/multigpu.md

 Lightning Module
 ----------------

 [Pytorch lightning](https://www.pytorchlightning.ai/) is a high-level pytorch wrapper that simplifies a lot of boilerplate code.
-The core of the pytorch lightning is the `LightningModule` that provides a warpper for the training framework.
+The core of the pytorch lightning is the `LightningModule` that provides a wrapper for the training framework.
 In this section, we provide a segmentation training wrapper that extends the `LightningModule`.

 ```python